An introduction to the DPRK's premier art production facility.

 Mansudae Art Museum: Beijing, China

-The only official collection of North Korean art is located in the 798 Art District in Beijing.
-In this art district in the north east of Beijing, there are many different art studios dotted around the site, as well as small, trendy cafes and shops.
+North Korean art was shown in the 798 Art District in Beijing however due to sanctions it is currently closed- however this art district in the north east of Beijing is well worth a visit, there are many different art studios dotted around the site, as well as small, trendy cafes and shops.
 You can also explore former abandoned factories to the back of the art district by strolling down the overhead steel walkways.

 Visiting the Mansudae Art Studio

-In Pyongyang, the Mansudae Art Studio North Korea is open for tourists to visit.
-You can have a look around campus-like site, visit the art gallery, and have a look into multiple studios on the site.
-Some of the studios open to foreign visitors include oil paintings, ceramics, and sculpture.
+In Pyongyang, the Mansudae Art Studio North Korea is open for tourists to visit- but it is also under sanctions and abiding by this designation, Koryo Tours no longer take tourists to visit the studio.
+Before sanctions you could look around the campus-like site, visit the art gallery, and have a look into multiple studios on the site.
+Some of the studios were open to foreign visitors include oil paintings, ceramics, and sculpture.

-If you’re lucky, you may also catch some of the artists in action.
+If you’re lucky, and the studio comes off the sanctions list, then you may also catch some of the artists in action.
 Feel free to chat with them about their works.
 Pictures are allowed on site, but you should ask the artist before taking a picture of him/her or their pieces of artwork.

 *From Monday to Friday on arrival at work there is often a band that plays for around 20 minutes 8 am to 8.20.